SparkPost Alternative

 Include inbox-monster@omnivery.com in your recipient lists for automated inbox placement monitoring.

-Omnivery is certified to ISO 27001, ISO 27701, and HIPAA.
+Omnivery holds ISO 27001, ISO 27701, and HIPAA certification.
 SparkPost/Bird holds ISO 27001 but not ISO 27701 or HIPAA.

 If Bird Email's platform migration, API deprecations, or absent compliance certifications are driving your evaluation, Omnivery is designed for exactly your situation.
 Migration takes under an hour with no code changes, no broken integrations, and no forced platform transitions.
+Ready for communications infrastructure you can rely on when it matters most?